 bridge-opening-st-petersburg

-Every night at 1:30 am hundreds of people wait to see the St. Petersburg main attraction.
-Be aware that afterward, you will not be able to cross the river Neva until 5 am when the bridges close again.
+Every night at 1:30 am, hundreds of people wait to see the St. Petersburg main attraction.
+Be aware that afterward, you will not be able to cross Neva until 5 am when the bridges close again.

-There is only one metro line (violet) which runs the whole night (at least it did back in summer).
+There is only one metro line (violet) that runs the whole night (at least it did back in the summer).

 4. Play old Russian games at the Soviet Games Museum